Falcon Heavy: Design

 All three cores of the Falcon Heavy arrange the engines in a structural form SpaceX calls Octaweb, aimed at streamlining the manufacturing process, and each core includes four extensible landing legs.
 To control the descent of the boosters and center core through the atmosphere, SpaceX uses four retractable grid fins at the top of each of the three Falcon 9 boosters, which extend after separation.
-Immediately after the side boosters separate, the center engine in each burns for a few seconds in order to control the booster's trajectory safely away from the rocket.
-The grid fins then deploy as the boosters turn back to Earth, followed by the landing legs.
-Each booster lands softly on the ground in fully reusable launch configuration.
-The two side boosters land on different drone ships in partial reusable configuration.
+Immediately after the side boosters separate, three engines in each continue to burn for a few seconds in order to control the booster's trajectory safely away from the rocket.
+The grid fins then deploy as the boosters turn back to Earth, followed by the extending of the landing legs.
+The side boosters land softly on the ground in fully/partially reusable launch configuration.
 The center core continues to fire until stage separation.
-In fully reusable launches, its grid fins and legs deploy and the center core touches down either back on land or on a drone ship.
-If the stages are expended, then the landing legs and grid fins are omitted from the vehicle.
-The landing legs are made of carbon fiber with aluminum honeycomb structure.
+In fully reusable launches, its grid fins and legs deploy and the center core touches down on a drone ship.
+If boosters are to be expended, then the landing legs and grid fins are omitted from the vehicle.
+The landing legs are made of carbon fiber with an aluminum honeycomb structure.
 The four legs stow along the sides of each core during liftoff and extend outward and down just before landing.